abdfaizaan/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

    > **Tip**: You can maximize the panel size in the terminal toolbar to see more of the console text.

-1. For the first iteration, enter the following prompts:
+1. For the first iteration, enter the following prompt in the `system.txt` file:

     **System message**

     ```prompt
     You are an AI assistant
     ```

 1. **Press any key to continue** when prompted by the application.